faye/faye-websocket-node/README.md

 proxy.start();
 ```

-You can also configure the TLS handshake to the origin server by passing the
+You can also configure the TLS handshake to the origin server, if you're making
-`tls` option to the constructor:
+a `wss:` connection, by passing the `tls` option to the constructor:

 ```
 var proxy = driver.proxy(proxyUrl, {